Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-If followed carefully, these natural home remedies may soothe or heal your dog's self-limiting upset stomach.
-However, in some instances, home remedies are not sufficient and medical treatment is the only choice.
-In the next steps, we'll see how to determine if your dog is a good candidate for these home cures for upset stomach, and in later steps we’ll see how you can help yours recover.
+If followed carefully, these remedies may soothe or heal your dog's upset stomach.
+However, in some instances, they are not sufficient and medical treatment is the only choice.
+Here are the steps in brief, with more thorough explanations below.

 Typically, dogs with a stomach upset will show the following symptoms:

 - Desire to eat grass or to lick the carpets/floor

 - Gurgling noises from the stomach

 Step 1: Determine If Your Dog Is a Candidate for These Remedies

 Once again, the home remedies listed in this article are not for all dogs—some should see the vet as soon as possible, as their upset stomach may have a serious underlying cause that needs to be addressed.

 Please see your vet if your dog is acting sick or lethargic, running a fever, and not acting like his normal self.
 There could be a serious condition that needs immediate veterinary attention, such as parvovirus, an intestinal obstruction, gastroenteritis, or pancreatitis!